 Big George Niotta, circa 1936

-Big George's entrance wasn’t the only change at El Rey.
+Big George's take over wasn’t the only change at El Rey.
 As George’s grandson (also a George) explained, “Breweries owned baseball teams” and “George Niotta had a baseball club with the brewery.”
-The younger George even bragged a bit, stating one of the star players was none other than Dom DiMaggio, kid brother to the slugger, Joe.
+The younger George even bragged one of the star players was Dom DiMaggio, kid brother to the slugger, Joe.

 According to the press, the El Reys were “Rated as one of the best semi-pro teams in the bay district.”
 And their sponsor Big George was anything but fair weather.
 San Franciscans quickly learned that L.A. transplant “George Niotta, sporty sponsor of El Rey Beer team, believes in doing things first class.”
 In addition to arranging games at Catalina Island and Los Angeles, he made frequent gestures of good will.
 George was certainly invested, and was quickly “rated the best bush baseball sponsor since the death of Jack Blum.”